jonlevi/enFoldX/docs/format_tcr_sequences.md

 `thimble -i path/to/stitchr_input.tsv.tsv -o path/to/stitchr_out_human_tcrs.tsv -r ab -s HUMAN`.

 The output will include columns containing the full AA sequences of the TCRa and TCRb chains using 1-letter amino acid codes, which can then be used as the input for AF3 in the next step of the pipeline.

+[^1]: For human and mouse TCRs, the script will use the TRBC gene located in the same cluster as the J gene (i.e. TRBJ1-1 through TRBJ1-6 will get TRBC1, while TRBJ2-1 through TRBJ2-7 will get TRBC2).
+This can be overriden (see optional arguments).
+For all other species you’ll need to explicitly state which constant region you want used.